nemmusu/domain-screenshoter/README.md

 ### Target Formats

-The domains file accepts various target formats, one per line:
+The websites file accepts various target formats, one per line:

 - **Full URL**: `https://example.com` or `http://example.com`
   - Used with the default port (443 for HTTPS, 80 for HTTP)